ratanahaerlavynah/dreamy/_poems/59-dreamy-s-paradox-the-image-outside-the-frame.md

 She existed in the hush between the canvas, and what the artist feared to paint.
-Not outside by defiance ~
+Not outside by defiance...
 but because she belonged to a truth so deep no world had ever carved a space for it.

-Even stillness could not catch her ~
+Even stillness could not catch her...
 For she danced too slowly to be seen,
 She gazed, slept and wondered too long to be awakened,